Cross-Spec Interactions¶

 - Scenario: A machine action's fn throws an exception during a transition's action group.

-app-dbslice at[:rf/machines <id>]remains.:rf.error/machine-action-exceptiontraces with:tagscarrying:machine-id,:action-id,:state-path,:transition,:event,:exception,:exception-message, and:reason; the generic:rf.error/handler-exceptiondoes not also fire (the machine layer catches the throw before it can bubble out as a handler exception).
+[:rf.runtime/machines :snapshots <id>]remains.:rf.error/machine-action-exceptiontraces with:tagscarrying:machine-id,:action-id,:state-path,:transition,:event,:exception,:exception-message, and:reason; the generic:rf.error/handler-exceptiondoes not also fire (the machine layer catches the throw before it can bubble out as a handler exception).
 Any:fxalready accumulated from earlier slots in the same Level-2 cascade is dropped (the snapshot did not commit, so the dependent effects should not fire).
 The:alwaysmicrostep does not fire on the failed cascade.
-The frame's:on-errorprojector (per 009 §Error-handler policy) runs the user-defined projector if registered. - Reason: All-or-nothing transitions match the FSM mental model.
+The error fans out through the always-onregister-listener!(:errorsstream) surface for off-box observability. - Reason: All-or-nothing transitions match the FSM mental model.
 A half-applied transition with side effects but no snapshot change would be the worst kind of inconsistency.

 - Status: